Quality gates enforce a quality policy in your organization by answering one question: is my project ready for release?

 The current status is displayed prominently at the top of the Project page:

 Thanks to the notification mechanism, users can be notified when a quality gate fails.
 To do so, subscribe to the New quality gate status notification either for all projects or a set of projects you're interested in.

-To make changes (create, edit or delete) users must be granted the Administer Quality Profiles and Gates permission.
+To make changes (create, edit, or delete) to quality gates and quality profiles, users must be granted the Administer Quality Profiles and Gates permission.

 A project administrator can choose which quality gates their project is associated with.
-See Project Settings for more.
+See Project settings for more details.

 - measure: Blocker issue

 - error value: 0

 Which can be stated as: No blocker issues.